 The self-help and dating advice industries are notorious for this.
 If you consume dating advice and watch videos without taking any action, you're intellectualizing your problems.
 I used to do this a lot when I first started out where I would just read, read and read some more.
 Overloading myself with one theory after another.
 It's also a false trap.
 That's because reading and watching videos make you feel like you're doing something.
 However, it's often the opposite.

 “I genuinely don't care and it doesn't bother me.”

-If you’re watching porn and telling yourself that you don’t give a fuck about your sex life... you’re running into apathy.
+If you’re videos and telling yourself that you don’t give a fuck about your sex life... you’re running into apathy.
 You convince yourself that you don’t care about your dating life.
 I know for sure, I was there.
 Truth is, I do care about my dating life.
 This bled over to school and all other areas in my life.
 It's something I've had to fight against for the last 3-4 years.
 It’s a defense mechanism I run even today.